Loading...

 • Hospitality: A large hospitality group might predict future reservations to help determine how much staff they need to hire or schedule.

-• Underwriting: Use outputs from credit risk models to quickly approve, deny or send applications for manual review.
+• Underwriting: AI technologies enable real-time data analysis, which is critical for underwriting.
+The outputs from credit risk models can help you to quickly approve, deny or send applications for manual review.
 Explainable machine learning models may be able to expand automation and outperform predictive models built with older techniques by 10 to 15 percent.1 Fraud detection models can also raise red flags based on suspicious information or behaviors.

 Although some businesses can use unsupervised or “black box” models, regulations may limit how financial institutions can use predictive analytics to make lending decisions.
-Fortunately, there are ways to use advanced analytics, including artificial intelligence (AI) and machine learning (ML), to improve performance with fully compliant and explainable credit risk models and scores.
+Fortunately, there are ways to use advanced analytics, including AI and ML, to improve performance with fully compliant and explainable credit risk models and scores.

 WHITE PAPER: Getting AI-driven decisioning right in financial services